Eugene Millerick

 Eugene Joseph "Gene" Millerick (July 29, 1924 - May 5, 2013) was an American politician and businessman.

 Born in Plainville, Connecticut, he served in the United States Army Air Forces during World War II and went to Clemson University.
 He was in the real estate and insurance businesses.
-He served in the Connecticut House of Representatives 1986-1994 as a Democrat.
+He served in the Connecticut House of Representatives from 1987 to 1995 as a Democrat.